-Step 3: Build and deploy learning content for maximum engagement:
+3. Build and deploy learning content for maximum engagement

 - Curated carefully: Your learning tools should ensure that all training content is carefully sourced and quality checked.
 This is an important step, as wrong information in the training can lead to several issues.
-Imagine if you were to send non-validated content to heavy machine operators, clinicians or legal teams!
-Certainly, chaos would ensue.
+Chaos would ensue if you were to send non-validated content to heavy machine operators, clinicians, or legal teams.

 - Well-spaced: According to the Forgetting Curve, learners end up forgetting 90%, of what was taught to them; within a week.
 Since learning sessions, repeated at the right intervals, is key to long-term retention of knowledge, your learning system needs to deliver evenly spacing learning.